 International students must meet additional criteria and will be evaluated on a case-by-case basis.
 Contact us for information and assistance.

-The Trauma Informed Practice in Education online graduate certificate at UW-Whitewater is a superior value at $610.55 USD per credit as a resident and $1,198.54 USD per credit as a non-resident for the 2023-24 academic year.
+This program at UW-Whitewater is a superior value at $610.55 USD per credit as a Wisconsin resident and $1,198.54 USD per credit as a non-resident for the 2023-24 academic year.

 Course materials